 San Sebastian is one of those towns that's held in the highest regard by culinary enthusiasts and the like.
 The coastal town is located within the Basque region of Spain and holds a worldly reputation for having the highest number of Michelin stars per square metre.
 Funny enough, I didn't make reservations at any of these establishments.
-However, as much as San Sebastian is known for fine dining, one can have an equally fulfilling experience by sampling the town's experimental, but affordable pintxos (pronounced pinchos) and tapas bars.
+However, as much as San Sebastian is known for fine dining, one can have an equally fulfilling experience by sampling the town's experimental, but affordable, pintxos (pronounced pinchos) and tapas bars.
 In terms of eating out and value for money, San Sebastian definitely gets my golden stamp of approval.
 I also loved how there was no strict agenda involved in the town's exploration.
-One simply does what one deems to be enjoyable; whether that's relaxing at the beach all day, climbing a mountain or eating one's way through the old town.
-Given that the town has a reputable gastronomic culture, I have included a pintxos/tapas bar crawl guide as well as a supplementary guide on the worthwhile things to see and do (towards the bottom of the page).
+One simply does what one deems to be enjoyable; whether that's relaxing at the beach all day, climbing a mountain, or eating one's way through the old town.
+Given that the town has a reputable gastronomic culture, I have included a pintxos/tapas bar crawl guide as well as a supplementary guide on worthwhile things to see and do.

 PINTXOS & TAPAS GUIDE